Geneva Summit (1985): Conclusion and agreements

 On November 21, 1985, at Geneva's International Conference Center (CICG), Reagan and Gorbachev held a joint press conference announcing several agreements, including implementation of the already signed Northern Pacific Air Safety accord that aimed at preventing a repeat of the Soviet downing of Korean Airlines Flight 007 in September 1983.
 A signing ceremony followed, with an agreement on the opening of consulates in Kiev and New York being signed, as well as agreements to renew regular U.S.Soviet dialogue on future summit meetings.
 Fortyone cultural exchange agreements were also signed, including the restart of exchanges of theatrical and artistic groups and major art exhibits that were suspended after the Soviet invasion of Afghanistan in December 1979.

+Speaking before the press in the wake of the summit, Gorbachev commented on his meeting with Reagan:

+The President and I have done a huge amount of work.
+We’ve gone into great detail; we’ve really done it in depth.
+And we’ve done it totally openly and frankly.
+We’ve discussed...relations between our two countries and the situations in the world in general today, ...issues and problems the solving of which...is of concern both to our countries and to the peoples of other countries in the world.
+We discussed these issues basing our discussions on both sides’ determination to improve relations between the Soviet Union and the United States of America.
+We decided that we must help to decrease the threat of nuclear war.